 It is expected that all residents attend classes regularly, carry a minimum of 12 semester hours, and show academic progress towards a degree.
 A student who carries less than 12 semester hours prior to November 1st for fall semester or April 1st for spring semester must receive written approval from the Director of Residence Life if she wishes to continue to live on campus.
+Students who drop below full-time for two consecutive semesters will result in having their housing contract terminated.
 Failure to attend classes on a regular basis or dropping below the required credit load may result in cancellation of a housing contract, without the return of the housing deposit or room/board costs.

-10. (Initial) Release from Contract, financial obligations, and canceling the contract

-Prior to beginning classes at CSM, the student must notify the Director of Residence Life in writing by July 1, 2023 (fall semester) or December 1, 2023 (including incoming spring residents), to have the Housing Deposit refunded.
+10. (Initial) Release from Contract, financial obligations, and canceling the contract Prior to beginning classes at CSM, the student must notify the Director of Residence Life in writing by July 1, 2024 (fall semester) or December 1, 2024 (including incoming spring residents), to have the Housing Deposit refunded.
 Terminated contracts after these dates may be charged a \$500.00 contract breakage penalty.